• OPEN AN ACCOUNT

 - Corporate Social Responsibility Committee for overseeing CSR initiatives and inclusive growth.

-The performance of each Committee was evaluated by the Board after seeking inputs from its Members on the basis of specific terms of reference, its charter, time spent by the Committees in considering key issues, quality of information received, major recommendations / action plans and work of each Committee.
+The performance of each Committee was evaluated by the Board after seeking inputs from its members on the basis of specific terms of reference, its charter, time spent by the Committees in considering key issues, quality of information received, major recommendations / action plans and work of each Committee.

 The Board is satisfied with overall effectiveness and decision making of all Committees.
 The Board reviewed each Committee's terms of reference to ensure that the Company's existing practices remain appropriate.